 Even more reason to brag, while trying to sound like they're not bragging.

-They accuse free-will believers of the pride they themselves are guilty of.
-And they accuse free-will believers of the very bragging they themselves do.
-But I guess if they can accuse us of it then no one will notice it in them, right?
+Calvinists accuse free-will believers of the pride that they themselves are guilty of.
+And they accuse free-will believers of the very bragging that they themselves do.
+(But I guess if they can accuse us of it then no one will notice it in them, right?
+Not even themselves.)

 God does not cause us to do what we do.
 He gives us the right to make our own choices, He expects us to make our own choices, and then He holds us accountable for our own choices.